We engage pupils actively in the life of the school so that they have a voice and a role to play in its development.

 Lab_13 Management Committee

 A team of keen pupil scientists, supported by our Resident Scientist in managing our Lab_13 science and technology lab.
 The pupils take leadership responsibility for involving children across the school in additional science investigations and activities.
-The children contribute to the Lab_13 Blog and Twitter feed (XXX) and support the school in making links to the Lab_13 network of schools.

 The Green Team